jdtibbs/adding-machine/README.md

 ## Information

 * Brunch
-	* Provides build and develeopment hot re-loading.
+	* Provides build and development hot re-loading.
     * Configuration:
     	* See brunch-config.js
     	* Brunch defaults to using CommonJS modules.